-1).Protein C antigen in healthy individuals
+Protein C antigen in healthy individuals

 Protein C antigen was measured in the plasma of 50 healthy individuals who contributed to our pooled normal plasma.
-A mean protein C antigen of 1.0578 u/ml was calculated with a SD of 0.1886 u/ml; individual protein C values ranged from 0.6439 u/ml to 1.4752 u/ml.
+A mean protein C antigen of 1.0578 μ /ml was calculated with a SD of 0.1886 μ /ml; individual protein C values ranged from 0.6439 μ/ml to 1.4752 μ /ml.
 The distribution of age on the protein C antigen concentration was evaluated in 50 healthy individuals.
-The results were summarized in table 1,and which indicated that no statistical differences in protein C antigen were found for the different age groups(p>0.5).
-Also,no difference was observed between men(mean 1.0613 u/ml) and women(mean 1.0550 u/ml).
+The results are summarized in Table 1, which indicated that no statistical differences in protein C antigen were found for the different age groups (p>0.5).
+Also, no difference was observed between men (mean 1.0613 μ /ml) and women (mean 1.0550 μ /ml).
+Data from those in Table 1 are the representation of Mean±Standard deviation without significant difference of mean for the different age groups (p>0.5).

-Table 1.
-The age distribution on plasma protein C antigen
+Table 1: Plasma protein C antigen value